raspberrypilearning/mapping-data/en/step_3.md

 --- task ---

-**Choose:** The starter project includes several map images.
+**Choose:** The starter project includes five map images.
 Pick one you like, and load the image in your `setup` function.

 --- code ---
 ---